rebel47/Food-Locha/README.md

 # Food Locha 🍴

-Food Locha is a user-friendly Streamlit-based web application that uses Google Gemini Pro Vision API to analyze meal images, calculate calorie details, and provide nutritional insights.
+Food Locha is a user-friendly Streamlit-based web application that uses Google Gemini 1.5 Flash to analyze meal images, calculate calorie details, and provide nutritional insights.
 The application supports image uploads in formats such as PNG, JPEG, and HEIC, and offers the option to translate results into multiple languages.

 ## Features
 - **Image Upload & Conversion:** Supports PNG, JPEG, and HEIC image formats.
-- **Calorie Estimation:** Leverages Google Gemini Pro Vision API to identify food items and calculate calorie counts.
+- **Calorie Estimation:** Leverages Google Gemini 1.5 Flash to identify food items and calculate calorie counts.
 - **Language Translation:** Translates results into multiple languages using `googletrans`.
 - **Interactive UI:** Built with Streamlit for an intuitive and responsive user interface.